 and the holes of the ground,

-from before the fear of the LORD
+away from the terror of the LORD

 and from the splendour of his majesty,